Ashishkasaudhan/Aws-microservice-components/README.md

 ___
 We are using **Terragrunt** as IAC tool.
 The initial purpose of Terragrunt was to fill in a few gaps in Terraform’s functionality, and it has continuously expanded with new features.
-The main benifit Terragrunt provides is the de-coupling of terraform module along with state files.Each Services used in this solution having its own state file.
+The main benefit Terragrunt provides is the de-coupling of terraform module along with state files.
+Each Services used in this solution having its own state file.
 Terragrunt brings the following rich feature set to the table:

 * Explicit dependencies: Share your state easily
 * Automatic Atlantis config generation: Eliminates toil